 What makes a great default answer

 Setting up a default answer that simply says Sorry, I didn't understand that won't be very helpful for your users, because it doesn't give them the next step.
 Instead, a helpful default answer has three elements:

 It tells the user what's happening.
 Sorry, I didn't understand that takes care of this part.
 A phrase like this acknowledges that the Messenger chatbot can't respond.

 It manages the user's expectations.
 After that, it's often helpful to remind the user that they're chatting with a bot, not a human.
 Something, like I'm just a robot, can work.

 It gives the user options.
 Finally, your default answer should give the user a way to continue the conversation.
 If your chatbot is equipped with AI, its default answer might tell the user to ask their question again, but in a different way.
 If your chatbot doesn't have AI, its default answer might come with buttons or quick replies as options for where they can navigate to next.

-If you want to take your default answer to the next level, you have a few options in Chatfuel:
+AI rules to take your default answer to the next level

 Randomization.
 If a user triggers your default answer multiple times, you may want them to receive different versions of it for variety.
 Here's how to set up randomized default answers.